ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/jobconfig-aliasing.md

 3. The listener is updated with the generated keys.

    ![](/img/Create-Alias11.png)
-      <font color="red">Why do you not get the dialog about needing to updating all clients when entering your own key?</font>
+      <font color="red">Why do you not get the dialog about needing to update all clients when entering your own key?</font>

 ## Step 3: TestInvoke the Alias